 Our small footpath met up with a gravel road for a while.

-Dropping down to the beach.
+We dropped down to the beach.
 On the way out we followed a trail through the dunes and estuary behind the beach, and on the way back we slogged through the coarse sand.

 The dunes behind the beach are quite pretty.